ArdaxHz/mupl/readme.md

 - Pull requests are free to be opened if you think it is needed, but please format any code with Python Black (default settings) before doing so.

 ## Translation
-There are two files to translate, this readme and the [/mupl/loc/en.json](/mupl/loc/en.json) file.
+There are two files to translate, this Doc and the [/mupl/loc/en.json](/mupl/loc/en.json) file.

-The translated readme should be placed in [/doc/](/doc/) with the name `readme.<>.md` with the ISO language code between the periods, for example: `readme.pt-br.md`.
+The translated Doc should be placed in [/doc/](/doc/) with the name `Doc.<>.md` with the ISO language code between the periods, for example: `Doc.pt-br.md`.

 The translated json file should be the named `<>.json` with the ISO language code being used and placed inside the directory [/mupl/loc/](/mupl/loc/).